A podcast where we talk about global perspectives on spatial planning in practice and theory

 We explore what happens when cities, buildings, and public spaces are specifically designed to antagonize!
 And share approaches that try to circumvent hostile or defensive architecture.

 This episode is all about markets, how they influence the city, and how cities influence markets.

 What roles does food play in urban spaces?

-We discussed all things food and public urban space and hope to start a conversation with you!
+We discuss all things food and public urban space.

 To wrap up “curriculum extended” we are taking a stern look at science communication.
 We talk about our experiences and the effects in spatial planning.

 An episode about historical sites, which are rarely known - forgotten cities.

 In this episode we talk about historical sites, which are rarely known - forgotten cities.
 We take a closer look at Great Zimbabwe, one of the most globally significant archaeological sites in Africa.

 In this episode we talk about vernacular architecture around the world.
 We talked with Bouchra Idrissi of the Africa Innovation Network about the definitions, advantages and challenges of vernacular architecture.

 In this episode we talk about property, property rights and land tenure.
 We looked at different land tenure systems in various countries and the influence on property rights.